GiacomoMarani/AI-THINGS/README.md

-# AI THINGS // Cyberpunk Knowledge Explorer
+# AI THINGS // Knowledge Explorer

 A cyberpunk-themed interactive knowledge explorer for the AI ecosystem.
 Navigate through core repositories, Big Tech stacks, and AI resources in a visually stunning interface.